Chamazulene dosage

 Quality and compliance issues

-The quantification of chamazulene meets strategic needs for manufacturers and distributors:
+The quantification of chamazulene addresses strategic needs for manufacturers and distributors:

-• Authenticity of extracts : detection of possible adulterations in essential oils.
+- Authenticity of extracts : detection of possible adulteration in essential oils.

-• Product standardization : guarantee of a constant concentration of active ingredients, essential for the repeatability of effects.
+- Product standardization : guarantees a constant concentration of active ingredients, essential for the repeatability of effects.

-• Commercial promotion : highlighting the specific chemical profile of an essential oil as a guarantee of quality and effectiveness.
+- Commercial valorization : highlighting the specific chemical profile of an essential oil as a guarantee of quality and effectiveness.

 YesWeLab support

-YesWeLab relies on a network of partner laboratories specialized in the chromatographic analysis of essential oils and plant extracts.
-Most are certified and accredited (ISO 17025, COFRAC), guaranteeing the reliability and compliance of results.
+YesWeLab relies on a network of partner laboratories specializing in the chromatographic analysis of essential oils and plant extracts.
+Most are certified and accredited (ISO 17025, COFRAC), guaranteeing the reliability and conformity of the results.

 Our digital platform allows you to:

-• Be supported by a dedicated scientific team, who will help you choose the most suitable method (GC-FID, GC-MS or HPLC)
+- Being supported by a dedicated scientific team, which helps you choose the most suitable method (GC-FID, GC-MS or HPLC)

 Related analyses